zlatanpham/prompt-mcp-app/memory-bank/activeContext.md

 - The conflict between user instruction and technical necessity for `db:generate` was noted and led to a `.clinerules` improvement.
 - Refactored project forms into a shared component to promote reusability and maintainability.
 - Implemented dropdown menus for project actions to improve UI/UX.
+- Enhanced API key display and copy functionality to provide more flexibility and ease of use for users.

 ## Important Patterns and Preferences